Dear All,

 From India, Pune

-Gratuity and EPF Act stipulates retirement at 58 years and hence a retiree may not be eligible for benefits under these acts. with regard to employment, you can take them on consolidated salary roll for a period of one year.
-There is no provision of law is applicable for extension of services after 58 years of age.
+Gratuity and EPF Act stipulates retirement at 58 years, and hence a retiree may not be eligible for benefits under these acts.
+With regard to employment, you can place them on a consolidated salary roll for a period of one year.
+There is no provision of law applicable for the extension of services after 58 years of age.

 From India, New Delhi